 In today’s social media, deconstruction is often seen as the first step away from loving or believing in God.
 But it doesn’t have to be that way.
 With the right type of guidance, deconstruction can lead to a healthier view of God, a better way to think about him and his actions in the world.

-Don’t be so quick to jump to conclusions about suicidal thoughts or depression.
-Sometimes people who sound suicidal and depressed are really just angry.
+Don’t be so quick to jump to conclusions about suicidal thoughts.
+Sometimes people who sound suicidal are really just angry.
+At the same time, don’t assume that an angry response doesn’t have a connection with depression either.
 When responding, follow the 4 steps provided in this article.
 Too many times, we as humans speak out emotional statements that aren’t a reflection of where we really are in the moment.
 Even if someone says they wish they were dead, they might not actually mean it.
 You don’t want to take someone’s mental health lightly, but it’s also important to draw your friend’s emotions out into the open, to examine them together in the light of God’s love and goodness.
 It takes time and a gentle heart, but it’s worth the effort.
 This gives us opportunities to show the character of God that we will miss if we jump to a conclusion based only on a single statement.

 If you’re still curious about what the Bible says about depression, check out my article: 17 Psalms for Depression: the Complete Guide.